sassembla/AssetRails-Support/README.md

 #Caution
-* AssetRails can only run under "External Version Control Support = isible Meta Files".
+* AssetRails can only run under "External Version Control Support = visible Meta Files".
 * This Asset is **not** for generating AssetBundles without Unity Pro license.